cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 #set target = 7.0;      // Sets version 7.0
 ```

-To use a world-processor variant of Mindcode language, it is necessary to add `W` as a suffix to the version number:
+The processor type is specified by appending a one-letter suffix to the version number:

+* `m` or `M` for micro-processor (the default when not specified),
+* `l` or `L` for logic-processor,
+* `h` or `H` for hyper-processor,
+* `w` or `W` for world-processor.

 ```
-#set target = 8W;     // World-processor logic version 8
+#set target = 7.0w    // World-processor, version 7.0
-#set target = 7.0W    // World-processor logic version 7.0
+#set target = 8L;     // Logic-processor, version 8
 ```

-The same names of version targets are used with the `-t` / `--target` command-line option.
+Note that when the Mindcode is compiled to configure a schematic-defined processor when building a schematic, the processor type is taken from the schematic definition and the target version is ignored.
+A warning is emitted

 #### Module targets